MySQL event_scheduler events are not automatically enabled after a failover

 SLAVESIDE_DISABLED

-If the event status is ENABLE on both the writer and replica, it will be executed on each server, and depending on the content of the event processing, replication may stop with an error.
+If the event status is ENABLE on both the writer and replica, it will be executed on each server, and depending on the event processing content, replication may stop with an error.

 Reference URL